Concealed Carry Picture

 Cost for Training

-• The employee is responsible for the cost of the training.
+• The employee is solely responsible for the cost of the training.

 5. Instructor Qualifications